elfedwa/FDI-BO/README.md

 `conda activate fdibo_env`

-Copy/paste fireworks template writer files to current fireworks directory
+## Installation
+<a name="installation"></a>
+Once the virtual environment is active, install the required python packages:

+`pip install -r requirements.txt`

+Modified version of Rocketsled library is part of this code so no need to install it.

-Copy/paste POTCAR folder -> `~/vasp_potcar/MY_PSP`
+Copy/paste `POTCAR` folder -> `~/vasp_potcar/MY_PSP`

-Copy/paste templates to `..python-version/site-packages/fireworks/user_objects/firetasks/templates`
+Copy/paste `templates` to `..python-version/site-packages/fireworks/user_objects/firetasks/templates`

 `gedit ~/.pmgrc.yaml`